Can A Creditor Garnish My Wages After 7 Years?

 As a debtor, you have specific rights that safeguard you from unfair wage garnishment practices.
 Federal law limits the amount that can be garnished from your paycheck to 25% of your disposable earnings or the amount exceeding 30 times the federal minimum wage, whichever is less.
 Some states offer even stronger protections, so it’s crucial to familiarize yourself with local laws.

 Did you know that certain types of income are exempt from garnishment?
 Social Security benefits, veterans’ benefits, and disability payments typically can’t be touched by creditors.
+While these types of income are protected, bank accounts can still be at risk of levy by the IRS for unpaid taxes.
 It’s like having a financial force field around these funds!

 Remember, creditors must follow legal procedures before garnishing your wages.
 They need to sue you, win the case, and obtain a court order.
 If a creditor tries to bypass these steps, you have the right to challenge their actions.